NoahTheDuke/lazytest/README.md

 8. Lazytest calls the runner on the filtered run suite.
     * For suites:
         1. Run each `before` hook.
+        2. If there are any `around` hooks, combine them with `clojure.test/join-fixtures`, and then execute the next step in a thunk wrapped in the combined `around` function.
-        2. For each child in `:children`, restart from step 1 of the appropriate sequence.
+        3. For each child in `:children`, restart from step 1 of the appropriate sequence.
-        3. Run each `after` hook.
+        4. Run each `after` hook.
     * For test cases:
-        1. Run each `before-each` hook (including from all parents), outmost first, in definition order.
+        1. Run each `before-each` hook (including from all parents), outermost first, in definition order.
         2. Execute the test function, get the `test-case-result`.
         3. Run each `after-each` hook (including from all parents), innermost first, in definition order.
 9. Depending on the chosen reporter, Lazytest prints the results of each suite and test case immediately or at another point.
 10. The run is ended with `System/exit`, and the exit value is either `0` for no failures or `1` for any number of failures.

+### Programmatically

+The process is roughly the same as from the CLI, but with CLI-specific steps skipped.

+1. Build a suite.
+    * If using `lazytest.repl/run-tests`, the specified namespace used as the required namespace.
+    * If using `lazytest.repl/run-all-tests`, all currently loaded are used (found with `clojure.core/all-ns`).
+    * If using `lazytest.repl/run-test-var`, the single var is used as the suite.
+2. If not given a var, step 5 is executed as described above to produce a suite.
+3. Steps 7-9 are executed as described above on the suite, with the note that only `:focus` is considered when filtering.
+4. The results from the run are summarized and returned to the caller.

 ## Lazytest Internals